 - Canned cream-style corn.
 The “secret” ingredient that makes this recipe so deliciously creamy.

 How to Make Corn Pudding

-This creamy corn pudding is so good, people will think you’re an expert cook who knows your way around the kitchen.
-But in reality, the recipe is so simple, even the kids can help make it!
+This creamy corn pudding is so good, people will think you’re an expert who knows your way around the kitchen.
+But really, the recipe is so simple, even the kids can help make it!
 Here’s how:

 - Lightly beat eggs in a bowl.